Example Usage

 queries

-import { queryField, arg } from '@nexus/schema';
+import { queryField, nonNull } from 'nexus'

 export const UserFindUniqueQuery = queryField('findUniqueUser', {